Andreas' Blog

 Programming ESP and other Arduino compatible chips using VS Code on MacOS

-2020-12-28 4 min read anoff
+2020-12-28 4 min read Anoff

 When you are developing microcontroller based projects as a hobbyist you often end up with the Arduino ecosystem and might be tempted to use their IDE.
 This post will explain how you can develop, program & debug Arduino compatible devices using VS Code.
 Even though this post is written with a MacOS walk-through it should be valid for other operation systems as well.